LefferTrochez/UAV-Research-Environment/README.md

 - **L2 — Simulink block-based model**
 - **L3 — Simscape physical model**

-The same reference vehicle, controller architecture, estimator, sensors, missions, disturbance conditions, and evaluation methodology are used across the three plant models.
+The same reference vehicle, controller architecture, estimator, sensors, missions, disturbance conditions, and evaluation methodology are maintained across the plant models whenever possible.

 The objective is to study how model fidelity affects closed-loop evaluation results and computational cost.